ravipul/angular-spa/README.md

 Each change updates the output dev resources so even if you stop the dev task your Web App remains in a working state that’s viewable when running the ASP.NET Web App.

-### Live reload with built-in Dev Server

-The alternative dev workflow is to run the `serve` npm or gulp script to run Create React App's built-in Webpack dev server:

-    $ npm run serve

-This launches the Webpack dev server listening at `http://localhost:4200/` and configured to proxy all non-Webpack HTTP requests to the ASP.NET Web App where it handles all Server API requests.
-The benefit of viewing your App through the Webpack dev server is its built-in Live Reload feature where it will automatically reload the page as resources are updated.

 ### Watched .NET Core builds

 .NET Core projects can also benefit from Live Coding using dotnet watch which performs a “watched build” where it automatically stops, recompiles and restarts your .NET Core App when it detects source file changes.
 You can start a watched build from the command-line with: